If you’re in Year 10, 11 or 12, you can start an Australian school-based apprenticeship or traineeship.

 To find information on apprenticeships and traineeships including thousands of job and training descriptions and over 60 job pathways charts visit Australian Apprenticeship Pathways.

 If you’re in a government school, find the details of your school’s apprenticeship broker, who may be able to assist you in finding an employer.

 See how to prepare for a traineeship or apprenticeship.

-If you have more questions about school-based apprenticeships and traineeships, contact Traineeship and Apprenticeship Services.
+If you have more questions about school-based apprenticeships and traineeships, contact Regulation and Contract Management.